-In a typical walk-in money transfer transaction, a consumer goes to one of our agent or subagent locations and provides information specifying, among other things, the name and other identifying information regarding the recipient, and delivers the principal amount of the money transfer and the fee to the agent or sub-agent.
-Certain of these processes are streamlined for consumers who participate in our loyalty programs.
-The sending agent enters the transaction information into our money transfer system and the funds are made available for pick-up by the recipient within our system, usually within minutes, in the country specified by the consumer.
-In some jurisdictions, the agent collects the principal and fees after the presentation of our written disclosure that generally identifies the exchange rate and all fees and charges associated with the transaction and the consumer has agreed to the transaction, as described in the disclosure.
-The agent then provides the consumer with a unique identifying number assigned by our system, which the consumer must communicate to the recipient in order to obtain the principal.
+In a typical money transfer transaction, a consumer provides information, either at one of our agent or subagent locations or online, specifying, among other things, the name and other identifying information regarding the recipient and the principal amount of the transfer.
+The consumer also provides funds for the transaction, including fees.
+Certain of these processes are streamlined for consumers who participate in our loyalty programs or are registered westernunion.com customers.
+This information is entered into our money transfer system and the funds are made available for pick-up by the recipient within our system, usually within minutes, in the country or territory specified by the consumer, or paid into the designated account of the recipient.
+In some jurisdictions, the principal and fees are not collected until after the presentation of our written disclosure that generally identifies the exchange rate and all fees and charges associated with the transaction and the consumer has agreed to the transaction, as described in the disclosure.
+Consumers then receive a unique identifying number assigned by our system, which the consumer must communicate to the recipient in order to obtain the principal.
 The recipient generally enters an agent location in the designated receiving country or territory, presents the unique identifying number and identification, where applicable, and is paid the transferred amount by our agent based on the information in our system.
 Recipients generally do not pay a fee.
 However, in limited circumstances, a tax may be imposed by the local government on the receipt of the money transfer, or a fee may be charged by the recipient's institution related to the use of an account.
 We determine the fee paid by the sender, which generally is based on the principal amount of the transaction, the send and receive country or territory, speed of service, and channel.

-We generally pay our agents a commission based on a percentage of revenue.
+In a retail transaction, we generally pay our agents a commission based on a percentage of revenue.
 A commission is usually paid to both the agent that initiated the transaction, the "send agent," and the agent that paid the transaction, the "receive agent."
 For most agents, the costs of providing the physical infrastructure and staff are typically covered by the agent's primary business (e.g., postal services, banking, check cashing, travel, and retail businesses), making the economics of being a Western Union agent attractive.
 Western Union's global reach and large consumer base allow us to attract agents we believe to be well-positioned to deliver our services.
+In a westernunion.com transaction, we typically pay a credit card processor or bank a fee for collecting the principal, and we are also responsible for losses from chargebacks and fraud, in addition to commissions owed to the receive agent.

-No individual country outside the United States accounted for greater than 8% of this segment's revenue during all periods presented.
+No individual country or territory outside the United States accounted for greater than 8% of this segment's revenue during all periods presented.